 Aniefiok’s writing has featured in a number of essay collections and anthologies, including #Merky Books titles Keisha The Sket (2021) and A New Formation: How Black Players Shaped The Modern Game (2022), as well as SAFE: On Black British Men Reclaiming Space (Trapeze, 2019).

 Aniefiok was named on the Forbes’ 30 Under 30 List for Media & Marketing.
 He is a British Journalism Award winner for his work with The Guardian.
-He has also been named Culture Writer of the Year at the Freelance Writing Awards, and is a fellow of the Royal Society of Arts.
+He has also been named Culture Writer of the Year at the Freelance Writing Awards.

 Aniefiok freelances as a Cultural Strategist and Creative Consultant.
 Working with a range of brands, agencies and production companies, he conceptualises and shapes narrative, strategy and creative.
 From campaigns and branded content to TV/Film productions and culture-led partnerships, Aniefiok works regularly with those seeking to deliver impactful, culture-driven stories.